 With grease and grime trapped in the solution, the next step is to wipe it away using a Microfibre Cloth.
 The key here is to be thorough, cleaning away the grime but also drying and removing as much of the remaining Total as possible.

 The secret to reconditioning and fluffing up the suede fibres is utilising Micro Wash Microfibre Detergent, which as you'll know is more commonly used for cleaning and conditioning microfibre cloths.
 Micro Wash is used here because it will not only clean, but will also soften the material deep down, bringing back the new, tactile suede feel.

-First mix up a 1:8 solution of Micro Wash and warm water in a Pro Bottle.
+First mix up a 1:8 solution of Micro Wash and warm water in our Pro Mixing Bottle.